 Discuss approaches and share experiences of computer incident response team (CIRT) national coordination for the resilience of critical infrastructure.

+New Topics:

+Best practices for assessing cybersecurity measures and performance

+Cybersecurity tests and measures to ensure safe and approved access of terminals (especially vulnerable IoT devices) to smart services, with special focus on critical ones.

+Institutional/legal and regulatory mechanisms to tackle new cybersecurity challenges arising from the widespread application of AI.

 ____________

-QUESTION 4/2 Telecommunication/ICT equipment: Conformance and interoperability, combating counterfeiting and theft of mobile devices
+QUESTION B/2 Strategies and policies concerning ICTs for the environment, [availability, conformance and interoperability of telecommunication/ICT equipment] and human exposure to electromagnetic fields.

 Statement of the situation or problem

+ICTs and climate change

+(Section 1.1 from ToR of Q6/2 for study period 2022-2025 on climate change has been moved below.
+It is shown without change tracks to ease reading.)

 The issue of climate change has emerged as a global concern and requires global collaboration by all concerned, in particular the developing countries (which are the most vulnerable group of countries with respect to climate change).
 International initiatives in this domain are seeking to achieve sustainable development and identify ways and means in which information and communication technologies (lCTs) can monitor climate change and reduce overall global greenhouse gas (GHG) emissions.
 The focus of this study Question is ''responsible consumption and production''.

 ICTs have a direct and indirect effect on the environment.
 ICTs can help emerging economies overcome and thrive despite climate change and fluctuations, while helping the world mitigate climate change.

 New technologies, systems and applications can monitor climate and reduce its adverse impact by utilizing big data.
 They can be pivotal in helping policy-makers and industry to tackle challenges with regard to environmental changes while formulating new policies and setting new standards of production towards reduction of emissions.
-Also, artificial intelligence can contribute to the collection of information through various methods and channels of data collection, by utilizing both human and historical experience to face extreme and unpredictable weather scenarios.
+Also, artificial intelligence (AI) can contribute to the collection of information through various methods and channels of data collection, by utilizing both human and historical experience to face extreme and unpredictable weather scenarios.
+AI contributes to environmental conservation by monitoring climate change, optimizing resource use, and supporting renewable energy development.

 Study Group 5 of the ITU Telecommunication Standardization Sector (ITU-T) is the lead study group for the study of ICT environmental aspects of electromagnetic phenomena and climate change, including design methodologies to reduce environmental effects, such as recycling related to ICT facilities and equipment; and Study Group 7 (Science services) of the ITU Radiocommunication Sector (ITU‑R) is the lead study group for studies related to the use of radio technologies, systems and applications, including satellite systems, for environment and climate‑change monitoring and climate‑change prediction.